-Identifiers S4-PI-06; S4-PI-08 Access to products and services Our integrated schistosomiasis strategy focuses on disease control in order to contribute to the elimination of schistosomiasis as a public health problem.
+Elimination of schistosomiasis with arpraziquantel Reference to material impacts, risks and/or opportunities Identifiers S4-PI-06; S4-PI-08 Material sustainability matter Access to products and services Target Our integrated schistosomiasis strategy focuses on disease control in order to contribute to the elimination of schistosomiasis as a public health problem.
 By 2030, sufficient arpraziquantel dispersible tablets will be made available to reach up to 12 million preschool-aged children.
-The first preschool-aged children receive arpraziquantel in early 2025, which is our reference year.
-We measure progress based on the number of tablets and the calculated number of preschoolaged children reached.
-External partner organizations (such as WHO) New target Ongoing monitoring, with annual tracking of the number of tablets and the number of preschool-aged children reached by the treatment.
+Reference value/year The first preschool-aged children receive arpraziquantel in early 2025, which is our reference year.
+Methods We measure progress based on the number of tablets and the calculated number of preschoolaged children reached.
+Consideration of stakeholders External partner organizations (such as WHO) Changes from the previous year New target Performance/Key figures Ongoing monitoring, with annual tracking of the number of tablets and the number of preschool-aged children reached by the treatment.